The Lady Refuses: Plot

 June does her job beautifully, as Russell leaves Berthine and begins to concentrate on his architectural career, much to his father's delight.
 There's a slight hitch, however: June has fallen in love with Sir Gerald, rather than Russell.
 Devastated, Russell calls Berthine to meet him at his apartment (which is upstairs in the same building where June lives).
 Seeing all of her work being unwound in a single evening, June lures Russell down to her apartment where she gets him so drunk that he passes out and spends the night.

-Berthine arrives at Russell's apartment where she has been followed by an ex-lover, Nikolai Rabinoff (Ivan Lebedeff).
+Berthine arrives at Russell's apartment where she has been followed by an ex-lover, Nikolai Rabinoff.
 In a jealous rage, Nikolai kills Berthine.
 The following morning Russell awakes to find June gone, having vowed to not come between the son and the father.
 Russell is also the main suspect in Berthine's murder.
 Seeking shelter from his father, Russell refuses to invoke June as his alibi.
 In order to save him, June steps forward and admits that Russell spent the night in her apartment.
 Sir Gerald, thinking the worst, renounces his devotion for June, which devastates her, but confirmed what she always feared: That Sir Gerald would never rely on her.
 June leaves his house, but when Sir Gerald, shortly thereafter, discovers the innocence of Russell's night spent in her apartment, he realizes his own mistake and vows to track her down and spend the rest of his life with her.